associatedpress/harvester/docs/first_project.md

 `entry`.
 You can leave it blank for now; Harvester will enter the data there later.

-Harvester also needs to be told what data it should be collecting.
+Harvester also needs to know what data it should be collecting.
 You define that in a second tab, called `schema`.
 The `schema` tab should contain [the schema that describes your dataset][schema].

 ### Example: Pokemon